enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

   returning an error (default is 3 seconds).

 ### KMS v2 {#configuring-the-kms-provider-kms-v2}
-* `apiVersion`: API Version for KMS provider (Allowed values: v2, v1 or empty.
-Any other value will result in an error.)
-Must be set to v2 to use the KMS v2 APIs.
+* `apiVersion`: API Version for KMS provider.
+Set this to `v2`.
 * `name`: Display name of the KMS plugin.
 Cannot be changed once set.
 * `endpoint`: Listen address of the gRPC server (KMS plugin).
 The endpoint is a UNIX domain socket.
-* `cachesize`: Number of data encryption keys (DEKs) to be cached in the clear.
-  When cached, DEKs can be used without another call to the KMS;
-  whereas DEKs that are not cached require a call to the KMS to unwrap.
 * `timeout`: How long should `kube-apiserver` wait for kms-plugin to respond before returning an error (default is 3 seconds).

+KMS v2 does not support the `cachesize` parameter.
+All data encryption keys (DEKs) will be cached in the clear once the server has unwrapped them via a call to the KMS.
+Once cached, DEKs can be used to perform decryption indefinitely without making a call to the KMS.

 See [Understanding the encryption at rest configuration](/docs/tasks/administer-cluster/encrypt-data).